Removal of Particulate in Supply Air

 Figure 1 Particulate build-up inside ductwork.

 Air moving devices such as fan powered terminals and return grilles typically use low to mid efficiency filters.
 High efficiency filters such as HEPA and ULPA filters are typically installed near the air outlet to avoid possible contamination from ductwork leakage and are not covered in this tech tip.
 For more information on HEPA and ULPA filters, see Chapter 20—Introduction to Health Care HVAC and Chapter 21—Applications of Health Care HVAC in the Price Engineer’s HVAC Handbook.
-An example of a blower that has build-up of air particulate contaminates is shown in Figure 2.
+An example of a blower that has build-up is shown in Figure 2.

 Figure 2 Particulate build-up on a blower wheel.